GerritGeeraerts/markdown-cv/index.md

 `1999-2005` **Industriële Wetenschappen**, Don Bosco, Halle, Belgium
 ## Expierience
 `2019 - Nu` **Home projects**
-### Crypto currency trading bot
+* Crypto currency trading bot
-A tool that perform a sentiment analysis to accumulate crypto currencies at the best time.
+	* A tool that perform a sentiment analysis to accumulate crypto currencies at the best time.
-### Youtube caption scanner
+* Youtube caption scanner
-A tool that downloads the captions from your YouTube subscriptions and fetches the captions for all there videos.
+	* A tool that downloads the captions from your YouTube subscriptions and fetches the captions for all there videos.
 So you can search in the content of your subscribed Youtubers.
-### Spam mail unsubscribe
+* Spam mail unsubscribe
-A tool that connects to your gmail and send you a report of all the unsubscribe links.
+	* A tool that connects to your gmail and send you a report of all the unsubscribe links.
-### Liquidity pool sniper bot
+* Liquidity pool sniper bot
-A tool that snipes for new liquidity pools and tries to get in first to get the best yield.
+	* A tool that snipes for new liquidity pools and tries to get in first to get the best yield.
 [**Python, Django, Docker, Linux, HTML, CSS, Git, Selenium, Rest API**]

 `2019 - Nu` **ICT Medewerker**, Kasterlinden, Sint-Agatha-Berchem, Belgium
 * Ipad project
 	* For the digitalisation of our school we have chosen to provide an ipad for every employee / student.
-	* Setting up a maintenance free device management system. (jamf, apple school manager)
+	* Setting up a maintenance free device management system. [jamf, apple school manager]
-	* A tool with a barcode scanner for easy and fast (re)deployment.
-(Python,  Django, docker, selenium)
+	* A tool with a barcode scanner for easy and fast (re)deployment. [**Python,  Django, docker, selenium**]
-	* A tool for syncing user accounts and classes with existing platforms (Python,  Django, )
+	* A tool for syncing user accounts and classes with existing platforms [**Python,  Django**]
 * Account management / synchronization / SSO
-	* Syncing accounts across different platforms.
-	* [**Python**, **Django**, **Azure** AD, **Git**, **Soap**, jamf, apple id, questi, informat]
+	* Syncing accounts across different platforms. [**Python**, **Django**, **Azure** AD, **Git**, **Soap**, jamf, apple id, questi, informat]

-### Migrating from local ad to the cloud
+* Migrating from local ad to the cloud
-- Migration of local ad users and their data to the cloud.
-(Powershell, Azure AD,
+	* Migration of local ad users and their data to the cloud.
+[Powershell, **Azure** AD, Local AD, Intune]
-  Local AD, Intune)
-- Setting up a new structure to manage user accounts and devices.
+	* Setting up a new structure to manage user accounts and devices.

 ### Application self service
 - Creating win32 app packages installers.
 That users can